techidaily/site-games-able/source/_posts/streamline-gaming-with-epic-and-steam-integration.md

 To connect your Epic Games and Steam accounts, follow these steps:

-1. Visit the[Epic Games website](https://store.epicgames.com/en-US/) on your browser.
+1. Visit the [Epic Games website](https://store.epicgames.com/en-US/) on your browser.
 2. Click**Sign In** in the top-right corner and sign in with your Epic Games account.
 ![Sign in option in Epic Game](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/sign-in-option-1.jpg)
 3. Click your**username** in the top-right corner and select**Account** from the menu that appears.